avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 ![AVAX net inflation rate](<AVAX net inflation rate.jpeg>)

 The current 10% `MinConsumptionRate` functions as untargeted issuance at the floor of the reward formula.
-It is a code-level parameter, not the realized APR.
-The formula multiplies it by the remaining-supply ratio, so the effective minimum-duration APR today sits near 5.4% and keeps declining as the supply budget is drawn down.
-Because of that multiplier, lowering the parameter from 10% to 7.5% reduces the realized minimum-duration APR by roughly 1.3 percentage points, not the full 2.5 that the raw numbers suggest.
+It is a code-level parameter, not the realized ARR.
+The formula multiplies it by the remaining-supply ratio, so the effective minimum-duration ARR today sits near 5.4% and keeps declining as the supply budget is drawn down.
+Because of that multiplier, lowering the parameter from 10% to 7.5% reduces the realized minimum-duration ARR by roughly 1.3 percentage points, not the full 2.5 that the raw numbers suggest.
 Separately, because `MaxConsumptionRate` is unchanged, the same cut more than doubles the gap between the minimum-duration and maximum-duration rates, widening the duration premium across the curve.

 The level effect reduces total annual AVAX issuance for as long as the supply budget remains, and the gradient effect roughly doubles the gap between minimum-duration and 365-day reward rates.
 Today a validator committing for 14 days receives roughly 84% of the rate given for a 365-day commitment, so duration accounts for only about 16% of that variation.
 Lowering the floor to 7.5% reduces that flat subsidy without touching the ceiling long-duration stakers already receive.